4marketing/PHP-Class---4Dem-API-2.x/README.md

 1. Copy class file on your server and include in your code
 2. Create a valid APIKey within your 4Dem console
 3. Init object and enjoy!

+## API Documentation
+For complete API documentation visit api.4dem.it